Last Updated on Samuel Franklinby

-For those that want a “what is Tarkov?” and beginner guide in one our favourite 2021 video comes from Boomstick Gaming below:
+For those that want a “what is Tarkov?” and beginner guide in one video our favourite 2021 option comes from Boomstick Gaming below:

-It is hard to define Tarkov, Escape From Tarkov offers a unique mixture of genres that makes it hard to create a direct comparison, in short it is a brutal loot and survival first person shooter with a number of different mechanics and elements:
+It is hard to define Tarkov, Escape From Tarkov offers a unique mixture of genres that makes it hard to create a direct comparison, in short it is a brutal loot and survival first person shooter with a number of different mechanics, genres and elements:

 - Realistic Military First Person Shooter: The core of the Tarkov experience is a realistic FPS game similar to the likes of ARMA, Squad, Insurgency or Hell Let Loose.
 Realistic means you can expect things such as weapons, weapon customisation, ballistics, injuries and character control to mimic real life as close as practical.
 This also means no indicators of who is your friend and 100% friendly fire.